 Smoked Prime Rib Recipe – Complete How To Guide [Pictures Included]

 Have you ever eaten a poorly prepared prime rib?
 If you have, then you may have wondered if shoe leather would have tasted better.
 Prepared correctly, this cut of beef has a delicious flavor that is scrumptious.
-While it is likely not to be the cheapest choice in your butcher's case, the results can be spectacular when cooked to perfection.
-The great news is that preparing prime rib in the smoker is very easy as long as you follow some simple steps.
-My family raves every holiday about my smoked prime rib, and so I thought I would share secrets of preparing the perfect prime rib.
+While it is likely to be an expensive cut in your butcher's case, the results can be spectacular when cooked to perfection.
+If you're tired of your usual holiday turkey recipes, we have great news for you.
+Preparing prime rib in the smoker is very easy as long as you follow some simple steps.
+My family raves every Christmas about my smoked prime rib, and so I thought I would share secrets of preparing the perfect prime rib in this easy recipe.

 What You Need For This Recipe

 - Prime rib - This cut of meat is from between the 6th and 12th rib of the cow.
 It can also be called the beef rib roast, ribeye roast, or standing rib roast.
 Since it is located higher up on the cow, this muscle does not get much use allowing it to be much more tender.
 Choose a piece of meat with rich marbling as this yields a tender final product.
 Generally, you will need 0.5 pound prime rib per person.
 Buy the highest quality that you can afford.
 Have the butcher tie up the meat for you.
 If he will, then have him French-cut it as it makes a better presentation.

 - Vegetable or olive oil - Either vegetable or olive oil is acceptable, but avoid using oils like peanut oil that have a strong flavor.
 The oil helps to hold the seasoning in place, and it helps to keep the meat from drying out while it is cooking.